sushil-great/Piratezparty/Guides/Programming-Guides.md

 -   [Build Yor Own X](https://github.com/codecrafters-io/build-your-own-x) - This repository is a compilation of well-written, step-by-step guides for re-creating our favorite technologies from scratch.
 "Master programming by recreating your favorite technologies from scratch.⭐️

+-   [Open Source Guide](https://opensource.guide/) - A guide to open-source development by github

 ## Documentation